Working with Edge Devices¶

 Note: If you would prefer to set up your Raspberry Pi manually, check out our Raspberry Pi manual setup guide.

 Next, flash the image onto a micro SD card using a tool such as balena Etcher.
 Once the image is done flashing, pop it into the micro SD slot found on the back underside of the removable Nano module.
 Your Jetson Nano is now ready to go.
-Note that, because the Jetson Nano Developer Kit doesn’t include a WiFi module, you can either connect your Jetson Nano directly to your laptop using an ethernet cable and then set up a static IP and share your network, or you can add a USB WiFi adapter and connect the Nano to the same WiFi network that your laptop is using.
+Note that, because the Jetson Nano Developer Kit doesn’t include a WiFi module, you can either connect your Jetson Nano directly to your laptop using an ethernet cable and share your network, or you can add a USB WiFi adapter and connect the Nano to the same WiFi network that your laptop is using.